networknt/light-4j/docs/content/middleware/limit.md

 limit the concurrent request to certain level in order to avoid DDOS attacks.

-As this handler will impact the overall performance a little bit, it is not configured as default in the swagger-codegen.
-You must manually enable it in your API with the following steps.
+As this handler will impact the overall performance a little bit, it is not configured as default in the [light-codegen](https://github.com/networknt/light-codegen).
+You must select the feature to true in your light-codegen config.

 ## Dependency